SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/HtmlElement/setInfoMessage.md

 keywords: setInfoMessage(String)
 ---

+# Void setInfoMessage(String infoMessage)

-Sets an info message above the HtmlElement if the form is posted.
+Sets an info message above the element if the form is posted.

-###Parameter:###
+Used to display the text of a purely informative nature.

+## Parameters

- - String: the info message
+* String: the info message